dlealv/officescripts-unit-test-framework/README.md

 Logger.addAppender(ConsoleAppender.getInstance()) // Add console appender
 ```
 > If you skip this step and just call `Logger.info("...")`, the logger will be created with default settings and a console appender:
-> * `Logger` will be initialized with verbosity level up to warnings, and in case of error/warning, execution stops by throwing a `ScriptError`
+> - `Logger` will be initialized with verbosity level up to warnings, and in case of error/warning, execution stops by throwing a `ScriptError`.
-> * The default appender used will be the `ConsoleAppender`, which doesn't require any configuration input parameters
+> - The default appender used will be the `ConsoleAppender`, which doesn't require any configuration input parameters.

 ---